caltechlibrary/persistent_url_resolver/README.md

 Type `python populate_urls.py` to generate DOI resolver links

 In order to get https, we need to set up a cloudfront distribution.
+First go to S3 settings under static website hosting and copy the domain name - it will be something like "resolver.library.caltech.edu.s3-website-us-west-2.amazonaws.com".
-Go to cloudfront in AWS, create a Web distribution, select the resolver S3 bucket as the Origin Domain Name.
+Now go to cloudfront in AWS and create a Web distribution.
+Paste the S3 url as Origin Domain Name- do not use the default S3 autocomplete.
 For now allow both HTTP and HTTPS.
 Leave all the defaults, except add index.html as the default root object.
-Note that this will take a long time to deploy because there are so many objects.
+Note that it will take awhile to deploy your site because there are so many objects.